ligurio/luzer/README.md

 include and linker flags added to your build configuration.

-Then write a Lua script that does what you would like the fuzzer to do, you might want to use the `libfuzzer_mutator.lua` script.
+Then write a Lua script that does what you would like the fuzzer to do, you might want to use the `mutator.lua` script.
 The environment variable `LIBFUZZER_CUSTOM_MUTATOR_LUA_SCRIPT` can be set to the path to the Lua mutator script.
-The default path is `./libfuzzer_mutator.lua`.
+The default path is `./mutator.lua`.
 Then just run your fuzzing as shown in the examples above.

 ## Custom mutator API